Beverley Nichols: Career

-Nichols was also a competent mystery writer.
+Nichols was also a mystery writer.
 His five detective novels (1954–1960) featured a middle-aged private detective of independent means called Horatio Green.

-Apart from authorship, Nichols's main interest was gardening, especially garden design and winter flowers.
+Apart from authorship, Nichols' main interest was gardening, especially garden design and winter flowers.
 His many acquaintances in all walks of life included some famous gardeners, such as Constance Spry and Lord Aberconway, President of the Royal Horticultural Society and owner of Bodnant Garden in North Wales.
+In 2009 Timber Press, which have reprinted a number of Nichols' titles, published a book called Rhapsody in Green: The Garden Wit and Wisdom of Beverley Nichols, edited by Roy C. Dicks.

 Nichols made one film appearance, in Glamour (1931), directed by Seymour Hicks and Harry Hughes, playing the small part of the Hon.
 Richard Wells.
 The film is now lost.